sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### effect

-Apply the effect on audio
+Apply the effect on audio.

-The `effect` method accepts the identifier of effect as single argument and that should be the valid and already loaded before
+The `effect` method accepts the `identifier` of effect as single argument and that should be the valid as well as loaded before.

 ```js
 WebAudio.getAudio('speech').effet('muffler')